ccurtsinger/concurrency-labs/README.md

 ## Overview
 This repository holds a collection of labs originally developed for CSC 213, the operating systems course at Grinnell College.
-These labs were the subject of a SPLASH-E paper.
+A description of these labs and experience using them over three sections of CSC 213 will appear at SPLASH-E 2019 in October.
+A preprint version of that paper is available at <https://www.cs.grinnell.edu/~curtsinger/files/splash-e-2019.pdf>.

 ## Labs
 The labs are typically run in the following sequence:

-Worm
+**Worm**
-:  Implement a simple cooperative multitasking library to run a provided command-line game.
+Implement a simple cooperative multitasking library to run a provided command-line game.

-Password Cracker
+**Password Cracker**
-:  Write a brute-force password cracker that can invert MD5 hashes.
+Write a brute-force password cracker that can invert MD5 hashes.

-Parallel Data Structures
+**Parallel Data Structures**
-:  Implement and test three thread-safe data structures.
+Implement and test three thread-safe data structures.

-GPU Warmup
+**GPU Warmup**
-:  Introduction to GPU programming to prepare for the next lab.
+Introduction to GPU programming to prepare for the next lab.

-Sudoku
+**Sudoku**
-:  Write a GPU-based sudoku solver using constraint propagation.
+Write a GPU-based sudoku solver using constraint propagation.

 ## Autograders and Solutions
 Autograders and solutions are available for some of the labs.
 I will happily provide these to faculty at other colleges and universities.
 Please send your request by email.